GiacomoZheng/vscode-gm/README.md

 [bracket-pair-colorizer-2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) is a beautiful and powerful extension and it support all languages.
 You can directly use it after intalling.

 [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) is a useful extension, but it doesn't support gm directly.
+In the latest version (`1.0.2`), I build in the function of the `better comments` into a theme, but it has only the `dark+`.
+I'll try to support all the themes latter.

 ## Extension Settings